 US, Philippines boost alliance amid row with China

 For nearly a decade, the U.S. military has been providing counterterrorism training, weapons and intelligence to help Filipino troops battle al-Qaida-linked groups in the nation's south.
-Those include the Abu Sayyaf, a small but violent group blacklisted by Washington as a terrorist organization, and its allied militants from the Indonesia-based Jemaah Islamiyah group.
+Those include the Abu Sayyaf, a small but violent group listed by Washington as a terrorist organization, and its allied militants from the Indonesia-based Jemaah Islamiyah group.

-"We are now in the process ... of diversifying and changing the nature of our engagement," the U.S. official said Tuesday on condition of anonymity because of sensitivity of the information.
+"We are now in the process ... of diversifying and changing the nature of our engagement," the U.S. official said Tuesday on condition of anonymity because of the sensitivity of the information.
 "We will continue those efforts in the south, but we are focusing more on maritime capabilities and other aspects of expeditionary military power."

 The U.S. recently provided the Philippines with a destroyer, and the official said a second one will be delivered soon.
-"We are working on a whole host of things that improve their own indigenous capabilities to be able to deal with maritime challenges," the official said.

 Associated Press writers Hrvoje Hranjski and Teresa Cerojano contributed to this report.